lamourj/IsochroneTL/README.md

 ## Demo
 ![Demo](https://github.com/lamourj/IsochroneTL/blob/master/data/Isochrone_Demo.gif)

-## Datas
+## Data
-Due to copyright, all the datas used for the project and the tests are not available.
+Due to copyright, all the data used for the project and the tests are unfortunately not publicly available.

 ## Documentation
 Files are self documented (either in French or English).